 Weight or volume of the coating applied to the entire module area in (lb/ft2 or gallons/ft2) shall be recorded along with the measured DFT.

 Method 2 (Medallion/target method).
-When Method 2 is used, two metal medallions shall be installed within 24 inches (610 mm) of the corner where the burner is to be placed.
+Where Method 2 is used, two metal medallions shall be installed within 24 inches (610 mm) of the corner where the burner is to be placed.
 The medallions shall be a minimum of 2 inches by 2 inches (51 mm by 51 mm) with a 1/4-inch-diameter (6.4 mm) hole in the center and a nail or screw shall be installed in the hole to fasten the medallion to the foam surface.

 The coating thickness (dry mils film thickness) shall be measured at four random locations of each medallion sample using an optical comparator or caliper.
 The thinnest and the thickest spots on the samples shall be avoided.
 The average of these eight measurements shall be used to determine the average coating thickness.